apache/arrow-cookbook/java/source/python_java.rst

     del updated_array

-In Python component, the following steps are taken to demonstrate the roundtrip process.
+In the Python component, the following steps are executed to demonstrate the data roundtrip:

-1. Create Data in Python
+1. Create data in Python
-2. Access Data from Java
+2. Export data to Java
-3. Update Data from Java
+3. Import updated data from Java
-4. Access Data from Python
-5. Validate the data change
+4. Validate the data consistency

 Java Component:
 ---------------

+    In the Java component, the MapValuesConsumer class receives data from the Python component through C Data.
+It then updates the data and sends it back to the Python component.

 .. code-block:: java